 Should you insure your awning?

 Only you can decide whether to insure your awning or not.
 If you have an expensive one, you may be more keen to insure it.
 However, it is completely up to you and something that you must decide yourself.

-Just remember that if you do get it insured, the above conditions often apply, so make sure you are certain about the conditions before you decide to purchase a policy yourself.
+Just remember that if you do get it insured, the above-mentioned and potentially other conditions often apply, so make sure you are certain as to what your obligations are under the insurance contract.

 Maintaining your awning

 Whether you buy a top-of-the-range awning or a simple one to keep the rain off your head, you will want it to last as long as possible.
 To do this, you need to look after it properly both when it is in use and when it is not in use.